Corporate Governance Policies

 The Policy on Insider Trading considers all Directors, Officers, Employees, and Consultants of the Company, and their relatives within the second degree of consanguinity or affinity, Corporate Insiders.
 The Policy provides for restrictions to Corporate Insiders’ dealings involving shares or securities of the Company and the use of material non-public information.

-When in possession of material non-public information with respect to the Company or its securities, Corporate Insiders shall not trade in, or buy and/or sell, shares of stock and other securities of the Company.
+When in possession of material non-pubic information with respect to the Company or its securities, Corporate Insiders shall not trade in, or buy and/or sell, shares of stock and other securities of the Company.
 Further, such Corporate Insiders are required to keep such information strictly confidential.

 Corporate Insiders who do not possess material non-public information are allowed to deal with shares and securities of the Company subject to the disclosure policies of the Company, the provisions of the Securities Regulation Code (SRC) on insider trading, and all rules and regulations pertaining thereto.